Is all chocolate a UPF?

 Evolving understanding of UPFs and chocolate

-The FDF spokesperson adds that while it’s essential to consider the risks associated with highly processed foods, food processing itself offers many benefits, including food safety, longer shelf life, and greater convenience for busy families.
-“Food processing also helps increase the availability of healthier options, such as products that are lower in fat, salt, or sugar, or fortified with vitamins and minerals,” the spokesperson states.
+While it’s essential to consider the risks associated with highly processed foods, food processing itself offers many benefits, including food safety, longer shelf life, and greater convenience for busy families.

 For chocolate companies, this growing concern around UPFs may represent an opportunity to innovate.
 A move towards minimally processed chocolate could strike a balance between indulgence and health-consciousness.
 Brands that can produce chocolate products with fewer additives and less industrial processing may find favor with consumers seeking to maintain a healthy lifestyle without giving up chocolate entirely.